 Houseplants also have the power to add beauty to every room of your home.
 Picture an orchid on your night stand, herbs such as basil, lavender and cilantro on your kitchen windowsill, a vibrantly colored croton in your family room.
 Houseplants have the power to transform a room from bland into a spectacular indoor garden oasis.

 Prior to shopping for a houseplant, think about where you want it to live in your home.
 Make yourself a list.
 Which room in your home?
 How much light is available in that room?
 How tall of a plant do you want?
-Answering these questions at home, where you can walk around and really think about your wants and needs, will help you immensely.
-The sales staff at the nursery will need this information to help you choose your plants and you will now be prepared with a list full of the answers.
+Answering these questions at home, where you can walk around and really think about your wants and needs.
+The sales staff here at Hicks Nurseries will need this information to help you choose your plants and you will now be prepared with a list full of the answers.
 Remember, it is every nursery associates goal to help you successfully grow plants, so be as honest and forthcoming with your answers as possible.

-Here are five of my favorite easy-care houseplants:
+Here are five of the best air cleaning houseplants:

 ZZ Palm (Zamioculas zamiifolia)